qemus/qemu-docker/readme.md

       - 8006:8006
     ```

-    Afterwards you can visit  [http://localhost:8006/](http://localhost:8006/) using any webbrowser to view the screen of the VM and interact with it via the keyboard/mouse.
+    Afterwards you can visit  [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen of the VM and interact with it via the keyboard or mouse.

   * ### How do I increase the amount of CPU or RAM?